27 February 2014

 label: Atlantic Records - nationality: USA

-Best of compilation album by Otis Redding with 12 of his great songs, and containing just one record, it still seems rather inadequate, but the songs that are given are great as they are.
+Best of compilation album by Otis Redding with 12 of his great songs, and containing only one record, this seems rather inadequate, but the songs included are great as they are.

 10 February 2014